laravel/docs/eloquent.md

 	}

-Then pass the parameter into the scope call.
+Then pass the parameter into the scope call:

 	$users = User::ofType('member')->get();